-One year/research: first class honours with concentration on economics and quantitative subjects and at least a year of calculus and statistics.
-Two year: a first class honours degree with two semesters of college-level calculus or equivalent.
+First class honours degree or equivalent with concentration on economics and quantitative subjects and at least a year of university level mathematics and statistics.

 Months of entry